FACT-Finder-Web-Components/magento2-module/README.md

 This is a multiselect field so You can select both of them

 ## Data Export
 In following section You'll get information how, to integrate Your feed with FACT-Finder.
-You can choose from one of possible methods.
+Feed is built the same way, regardless of chosen method, so You can choose from one of possible methods.
 ### Integration Methods
 #### FTP export
 This method exports feed from shop system and uploads it to FTP server.
-In order to do so, You need to have FTP server configured (described in section Export Settings).
-Then You can use dedicated button (visible below) to generate and then, upload file via FTP.
+In order to use this method of export, You need to have FTP server configured (described in section [Export Settings](#export-settings)).
+Then You can click the button (visible below) to generate and then, upload file via FTP.

 ![Product Data Export](docs/assets/generate-feed.png "Generate Export File(s) now")

-This method is dedicated mostly for ad-hoc export.
-In production environment You'll rather use cronjob which will do the same work without forcing You to click the export button each time You want to send new data to FACT-Finder
+Using of that button is dedicated mostly for ad-hoc export.
+In production environment You'll rather use Cron job which will do the same work without forcing You to click the export button each time You want to send new data to FACT-Finder.
 To configure Cron, please activate the option *Generate Export Files(s) automatically* and the export will be generated every day at 01:00 server time.

-`<schedule>0 1 * * *</schedule>` is a default value however You can define your own cron expression in the module configuration at `Cron Schedule` section.
+In file [crontab.xml](src/etc/crontab.xml) You can see a expression `<schedule>0 1 * * *</schedule>` which is a default value however You can define your own cron expression in the module configuration (section visibile below).
+Value set here, will override the default crontab config

 ![Cron Configuration](docs/assets/cron-configuration_en.jpg "Cron Configuration")